21 Unsupervised Learning Review

 End-of-Course Survey

-Just as feedback and suggestions from instructors (on assignments, in office hours, etc.) is helpful for guiding your learning, your feedback is likewise helpful to instructors in guiding updates / improvements we make to our courses and teaching.
+Just as feedback from instructors and preceptors is helpful for guiding your learning, we also rely heavily on your feedback to guide updates / improvements to this class!

 Preparing for Quiz 3